-It is premature to draw any conclusions concerning the effect of Acts 1007 and 649 of 2003.
-Current rates reflect claims and litigation prior to the effective dates of the Acts.
-Moreover, the medical malpractice market can still be adversely affected by a judicial repeal of Act 649 of 2003.
+Loss ratios for the line remain high when compared to other liability lines, but continue to improve.
+Due to the specialized nature of litigation in this area, claims investigation, adjustment and defense costs are, on average, substantially higher than for other liability lines.
+It is still premature to draw any conclusions concerning the effect of Acts1007 and 649 of 2003.
+Current rates continue to predominately reflect claims and litigation prior to the effective dates of the Acts.
+Moreover, the medical malpractice market can still be adversely affected by a judicial repeal in whole or part of Act 649 of 2003.

-Any significant repeal of all or a portion of Act 649 of 2003 in a future legislative session will make Arkansas less attractive to those remaining companies providing medical malpractice coverage to Arkansas' medical community.
+Repeal of all or a portion of Act 649 of 2003 in a future legislative session will make Arkansas less attractive to those remaining companies providing medical malpractice coverage to Arkansas' medical community.
 The loss of even one more medical malpractice insurer will result in significant declines in both availability and affordability of coverage for the medical community.

-Prepared August 22, 2005.
+Prepared August 1, 2006.

-cc: The Honorable Mike Huckabee, Governor

-Ms. Lenita Blasingame, Chief Deputy Insurance Commissioner
+cc: The Honorable Mike Huckabee, Governor Tony Minicozzi, Executive Secretary, Arkansas Legislative Council Carol Stapleton, Legislative Council Liaison, Bureau of Legislative Research Lenita Blasingame, Chief Deputy Insurance Commissioner